 Presently, Aaron is on a multi-year mission to travel the entire length of the S. Yuba river without a boat.
 He also coaches one of Gold Country’s Finest Softball Clubs: the Mountain Bounty Melon Ballers.

-This will be Aaron's fourth year at Mountain Bounty.
+This will be Aaron's fifth year at Mountain Bounty.

 Over the years Kali has worn a variety of hats at Mountain Bounty from nurturing plants in the propagation house, to organizing farmers' market logistics, and giving school farm tours.

 Most recently she has led farm projects on organic certification, food safety, and value added products.

 When she's not nerding out over a new variety of pepper or experimenting in the kitchen you can find Kali skiing in Tahoe or enjoying some time in the Yuba River.

 This will be Kali's sixth year at Mountain Bounty.

 After a childhood spent eating steamed broccoli and ketchup in the suburbs of southern California, Kale moved north in search of water.